 How do I find my Google password without changing it?

-You can’t view your Google password without resetting it, unfortunately.
+You can't simply navigate to Google Account settings to view your password using Google Password Manager.
+Unfortunately, you can't view your Google password without resetting it.
 While this seems like a hassle, Google and other companies don’t store your passwords in a way that allows recovery.

 If you want to save yourself the frustration in the future, we recommend using a password manager to store your Google account password.
 That’s a secure way to keep your passwords on hand without having to write them down or remember them.